turingschool/backend-curriculum-site/module1/promotion.md

 1. Paired Assessment
 1. Independent Assessment

 Students can reference the [Module 1 Syllabus](./syllabus) for more details on these assessments.
+Students can reference the [Practice Assessments](./practice_assessments) page for example assessments.

 ## Professional Development